Israel Due to Get Billions More in US Weapons Despite Biden's Red Line

 Israel's assault on Gaza was triggered by an Oct.
 7 attack by Islamist Hamas militants, which by its tallies killed 1,200.
 The subsequent Israeli bombardment has killed some 35,000 Palestinians, according to local health authorities, and displaced the majority of Gaza's 2.3 million people.

-Separately, Representative Gregory Meeks, top Democrat on the House of Representatives Foreign Affairs Committee, has put a hold on an $18 billion arms transfer of package for Israel that would include dozens of Boeing Co.
+Separately, Rep. Gregory Meeks, top Democrat on the House Foreign Affairs Committee, has put a hold on an $18 billion arms transfer of package for Israel that would include dozens of Boeing Co.
 F-15 aircraft while he awaits more information about how Israel would use them.

 Biden's support for Israel in its war against Hamas has emerged as a political liability for the president, particularly among young Democrats, as he runs for re-election this year.
 It fueled a wave of "uncommitted" protest votes in primaries and has driven pro-Palestinian protests at U.S. universities.